 Studying politics and international relations at The University of Nottingham provides you with a firm foundation for your future career.
 Politics as a subject is valued by employers in many sectors and our graduates do well in the graduate job market.

-93% of graduates leaving politics and international relations courses in the 2015/16 academic year secured work or futher study within six months of graduating.
+93.6% of graduates* leaving politics and international relations courses in the 2016/17 academic year secured work or further study within six months of graduating.

 Continuing to a higher degree is a popular option and our graduates are very successful in accessing taught and research opportunities, in areas related to their academic, personal and career interests.

-In addition to your subject knowledge, the degree equips you with key employability skills such as:
+In addition to your subject knowledge your politics/international relations degree equips you with key skills valued by employers:

 Approximately one third of large recruiter opportunities are filled by graduates who have already worked for the organisations through internships or placements.